Gregorio (software): History

-The Gregorio project started in 2006 at TELECOM Bretagne, a graduate engineering school in France.
-It was at first a student project lasting six months.
-When the project was done, Élie Roux decided to continue the project on his own and to develop it under GNU General Public License.
+Origins

+Although many English sources summarize the project as a 2006 student effort at Télécom Bretagne, its inception traces back to 2004 at the Abbey of Sainte-Madeleine du Barroux.
+There, Br.
+Toussaint Menut (then a monk of that abbey) initiated the idea of moving beyond simple chant fonts and manual positioning to a system integrating text and neumes, producing full typographic output.
+A parallel typographic project, the OpenType font Gregoria, and a markup-based input syntax were conceived at the same time.

+In the 2005–2006 academic year, Yannis Haralambous (Télécom Bretagne) proposed Gregorio as a student project; Élie Roux became the principal developer and continued the software under the GPL after the initial six-month phase.
+The project’s own documentation notes that one of its earliest design texts on the structure of Gregorian notation was written by a monk of the Abbey of Le Barroux, confirming that abbey’s contribution to Gregorio’s conceptual groundwork.

+The commonly cited summary that “the Gregorio project started in 2006 at Télécom Bretagne” remains accurate for the software’s student-project phase, but the conceptual and typographic origin dates to 2004 at Le Barroux, with Menut’s initial work and collaborations that led to Gregoria and, subsequently, to the gabc notation and GregorioTeX.

 At first, the goal of the project was just to provide the Benedictine Abbey Sainte Madeleine in Le Barroux a graphical interface for the usage of a Gregorian font.
 Due to license issues, the project decided later to make and use its own font.
 At the end of 2006, a new developer, Olivier Berten, joined the project and created its OpusTeX component.
 OpusTeX was a LaTeX package with a similar goal like Gregorio but is now unmaintained and deprecated.
 During a three-month internship, starting in April 2008, at the Monastero di San Benedetto, in Norcia (Italy), Gregorio made considerable progress and its own output named GregorioTeX started to be usable.

 In following years Gregorio gained stability and popularity, strongly supported by the migration to GitHub in June 2014.
 Making contributions got much easier, therefore the development progress became faster.
 New features like the adiastematic Saint Gall notation through nabc were implemented.
 Gregorio was adopted by many abbeys and large projects.
 The most prominent user may be the St. Peters's Abbey of Solesmes.

 In 2016 Gregorio should be integrated into TeX Live, which would make the installation process even more easy.